EleniNtz13/EleniNtz13/README.md

 - **Conferences**🎤: Information and materials from conferences I have participated in.
 - **Internship**💼: Documentation and work completed during my internship.

-This space showcases my learning journey, practical experience, and contributions to various academic and professional activities.
+This space showcases my learning journey, practical experience, and contributions to various academic and professional activities✨.

 You can find me 🕵🏻
 - 👩🏻‍💻 on LinkedIn platform at the following link: https://www.linkedin.com/in/eleni-ntzani-059698310/